GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 users that are mentioned in these [per-file](backend-find-owners.html#perFile) lines.

-If non-restricted code owners are present, the file is also owned by any non-restricted code owners:
+If folder code owners are present, the file is also owned by any folder code
+owners:

 ```
   jane.roe@example.com